the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 ## React Component Definition (Advanced)

-The following refactorings are optional recommendations to explain the different JavaScript/React patterns.
+The following refactoring recommendations are optional to explain the different JavaScript/React patterns.
 You can build complete React applications without these advanced patterns, so don't be discouraged if they seem too complicated.

 JavaScript has multiple ways to declare functions.
 So far, we have used the function statement, though arrow functions can be used more concisely: